urosevic/stock-ticker/readme.txt

 * `%change%` - Change value, like *-5.53*
 * `%changep%` - Change percentage, like *-4.23%*

-For feature requests or help [send feedback](http://urosevic.net/wordpress/plugins/stock-ticker/ "Official plugin page") or use support forum on WordPress.
+For feature requests or help [send feedback](https://urosevic.net/wordpress/plugins/stock-ticker/ "Official plugin page") or use support forum on WordPress.

 = Shortcode =
-Use simple shortcode `[stock_ticker]` without any parameter in post or page, to display ticker with default (global) settings.

-You can tune single shortcode with parameters:
+Use simple shortcode `[stock_ticker]` without any parameter in post or page, to display ticker with default settings.
+You can tweak single shortcode with parameters:

 * `symbols` - string with single or comma separated array of stock symbols
 * `show` - string that define how will company be represent on ticker; can be `name` for Company Name, or `symbol` for Stock Symbol